I admit it, recently I haven’t been spending as much time on my holiday rental business as I should.

 Creating new content

 Social media posts, blogs and e-newsletter content.
 All designed to continue to nurture the relationship with those who already know me (past guests, subscribers, Facebook page likers).
 Content to inform, educate and add value for these people.
+I now have so much content, it’s often a case of looking back and upcycling old posts.

 I then add this content into my social media schedule in Buffer or Meet Edgar.
-Here, I already have a bank of content set up there but new, current, seasonal posts still need to be added.
+Here, I already have a bank of content set up but new, current, seasonal posts still need to be added.

 I talk about me, my area, my cottage and importantly share others’ posts too.
 All written for my ideal guest.